cerner/fhir.cerner.com/content/millennium/dstu2/scheduling/appointment.md

 * The modifier elements [implicitRules] and [modifierExtension] are not supported and will be rejected if present.
 * `Appointment.status` must be set to `proposed`.
 * `Appointment.slot` must be a list containing a single reference to the Slot in which this appointment is being booked.
-  * `Appointment.slot[0].reference` specifies an availability in the Scheduling system, which indicates details such as practitioner, location, and time.
+  * `Appointment.slot[0].reference` specifies an availability in the Scheduling system.
 * `Appointment.participant` must have exactly one participant.
   * `Appointment.participant.status` must be set to `needs-action`.
   * `Appointment.participant.type` must not be set.

-* `Appointment.comment` must be a string.
+Scheduling examples are time sensitive.
+Recreating the below example will require a [Slot](../slot) with a status of `free`.

 ### Authorization Types